The Fire Prevention Office is located at:

 Tewksbury, MA 01876

-Please access the office from the parking lot entrance.
+*Please note, this not a mailing address and the office is accessed from the parking lot entrance.

-Smoke detector inspections for the sale of a home will continue to be scheduled at the Center Fire Station located at 21 Town Hall Ave during regular business hours.
+For residential smoke and carbon monoxide alarm inspections for the sale of a home, please come to the Center Fire Station located at 21 Town Hall Avenue during regular business hours.
+For more information, please click here.

 Attention Contractors and Building Owners and/or Managers: